wandera/1password-client/README.md

 pip install 1password
 ```

-If you have issues with PyYaml or other disutils installed packages then use:
+If you have issues with PyYaml or other distutils installed packages then use:
 ```bash
 pip install --ignore-installed 1password
 ```